Dresden, Ohio: 19th century

-20th century
+20th century to present

 The early spring of 1901 saw the beginning of construction of the Dresden telephone exchange.
 The first subscribers were connected by November 1901.

 Dresden is the birthplace of the Longaberger Company, famous for handmade maple splint baskets.
 Started in 1919 by the J.W.
 Longaberger family, the company employed nearly 2,000 people as the largest manufacturer of handmade baskets in the United States.
 The company liquidated in 2018.
-It is the home of "The World's Largest Basket", according to the Guinness Book of World Records.
+Its former headquarters in Newark, Ohio is the home of "The World's Largest Basket", according to the Guinness Book of World Records.

-Today

 The Dresden Plant, a natural gas power plant, was built south of Dresden.
 It began commercial generation in 2012.